-To add DragonTemplate variables to your command Click the Variable button, located below the Content box.
-By default, each new variable appears as [default value].
-The [] characters are the variable delimiting characters and indicate the presence of a variable field.
-(The square brackets [] are the default delimiters.
-Your site may have chosen different delimiting characters.)

-2. To change or delete the default value of the variable, edit the text between the variable delimiters.
-The text between the variable delimiters is the value that appears when the command is used.
+To add DragonTemplate variables to your command 1.
+Click the Variable button, located below the Content box.
+By default, each new variable appears as [default value] .
+The [] characters indicate the presence of a variable field.
+Your site may have chosen different characters.)
+2. To de de of va th be th To change or delete the default value of the variable, edit the text between the square brackets.
+The text between the square brackets is the value that appears when the command is used.
 You can also enter text before and after the variables.
 (See examples.)

-3. When finished, click Save.
+3. When finished, click Save .